WPRiders/PhpStorm_Live_Templates/README.md

 On OS X El Capitan  the XML files can be found at the following path <br/>
 **/Users/<your_user>/Library/Preferences/PhpStorm<version_number>/templates/**

+Big Sur macOS path <br/>
+**/Users/<your_user>/Library/Application Support/JetBrains/** and look for the PHPstorm version you are currently using ( folder example "PhpStorm2021.2/templates/" )

 ##### You are welcome to contribute to the list with any Live Templates
 ##### PHP,jQuery, HTML, CSS, SCSS and so on :)